 Fears at bedtime are very common1.
 A study by Gordon, King, Gullone, Muris and Ollendick2 (2007) found that 64.2% of children and adolescents reported having nighttime fears.
 Another study (Owens, Spirito, McGuinn and Nobile3, 2000) reported the prevalence of significant sleep problems in children to be 37% in the general population.
 These are HUGE numbers.
 It means that 2 out of 3 children will have fears at bedtime at some point in their lives, and that 1 out of 3 children will have significant issues about going to sleep.

-The goal is not merely for your child stay in their own bed at night, but for them feel comfortable and confident about sleeping on their own.
+The goal is not merely for your child to stay in their own bed at night, but for them to feel comfortable, confident and unafraid of sleeping on their own.